oss-review-toolkit/ort/plugins/package-managers/spdx/src/funTest/assets/projects/synthetic/README.md

 * [subproject-dependencies](subproject-dependencies): A test project to verify that subprojects are handled correctly.
 * [transitive-dependencies](transitive-dependencies): A test project to verify that transitive dependencies are resolved correctly.
+* [subproject-conan](subproject-conan): An SPDX project that refers to Conan packages.

 The [libs](libs) directory contains SPDX packages that can be used by all test projects.